The phenotype and genotype of rheumatoid arthritis in the Democratic Republic of Congo

-The aim of this study was to describe the phenotype and genotype of rheumatoid arthritis (RA) in Congolese patients.
+Little is known about rheumatoid arthritis in the black, particularly in Congolese, populations.
+Our objective was to describe the phenotype and genotype of rheumatoid arthritis (RA) in Congolese.

-All consecutive RA patients attending Kinshasa University Hospital in a three year time period were included.
+All consecutive rheumatoid arthritis (RA) patients attending Kinshasa University Hospital in a three-year time period were included.
 Demographics, clinical features and tobacco consumption were noted.
-Disease activity score 28 based on the erythrocyte sedimentation rate (DAS-28-ESR), health sssessment questionnaire (HAQ), anti-cyclic citrullinated peptide (anti-CCP) antibodies and rheumatoid factor (RF) were determined.
+Disease Activity Score (DAS)-28 based on the erythrocyte sedimentation rate (ESR), Health Assessment Questionnaire (HAQ), anti-citrullinated peptide antibodies (CCP) antibodies and rheumatoid factor (RF) were determined.
 Radiographs were scored according to Sharp-van der Heijde.
-On a subset of patients and controls human leukocyte antigen (HLA)-DRB1 typing was performed.
+On a subset of patients and controls HLA-DRB1 typing was performed.

-114 females and 14 males aged 51.2 +/- 14.9 were included.
-Mean duration of symptoms was 4 years.
+A total of 114 females and 14 males aged 51.2 ± 14.9 were included.
+Mean duration of symptoms was four years.
 Moderate tobacco consumption was reported in a minority of patients.
-DAS-28 at first visit was >5.1 and HAQ[greater than or equal to] 0.5 in all patients.
-X-rays showed joint erosion and/or joint space narrowing, mostly of a moderate grade in 55.8%.
+DAS-28 at first visit was >5.1 and HAQ ≥0.5 in all patients.
+X-rays showed joint erosions and/or joint space narrowing, mostly of a moderate grade in 55.8% of patients.
 Anti-CCP and/or RF were present in 48.6% of patients with available data (n = 72) and in 3.0% of controls (n = 67).
 Radiographic changes and nodules were more frequent in RF or anti-CCP positive patients.
 One copy of the shared epitope was found in 13 patients (35.1%) and 3 controls (12.5%).
 Two copies were found in one patient (2.7%) and in one control (4.2%).

 Congolese patients with RA consult long after disease onset.
-Despite this delay the majority presents without major damage and are RF, anti-CCP and SE negative.
+Despite this delay, the majority presents without major damage and is RF, anti-CCP and SE negative.
 We put forward the hypothesis that besides different environmental factors there is probably also a particular genetic risk profile in Congolese patients, different from the HLA-DRB1 shared epitope.